Faux16/crml/wiki/Concepts/Runtime-MCMC.md

 # MCMC & Inference

-While the reference CRML runtime focuses on Monte Carlo simulation, it also provides a lightweight **Metropolis–Hastings (MH)** engine for 1D parameters.

----
+CRML is an implementation-agnostic language: a CRML document can be executed by different engines.

+The reference engine in this repository (`crml_engine`) currently focuses on Monte Carlo simulation.
+Bayesian inference (MCMC/HMC/NUTS) is typically provided by separate probabilistic programming systems.

-## 1. Metropolis–Hastings in one dimension
+## Metropolis–Hastings (conceptual)

 We want to sample from a posterior distribution: